TradingView Free vs Pro

 All 5 plans at a glance: exact limits

-Prices are approximate annual billing rates in EUR and vary by region.
+Prices shown are annual billing rates in USD.
+Annual billing saves up to 17% versus monthly.
 Always verify current pricing at TradingView’s official pricing page before subscribing.

 Feature Free Essential